FabrizioMarras/FabrizioMarras/README.md

 # Fabrizio Marras (PhD)

 I am an Italian professional, living in the Netherlands.
 I hold a PhD in Chemistry from the University of Amsterdam.
-I have a strong background in IT, software/web/app development, project management, (graphic) design, animation and a drive for learning and growth.
+I am experienced in software development, product and project management, with a strong background in design, graphics, animation and a drive for learning.

 ## My skills
 <!--